-We rely on our FDIC-insured custodial depository bank partners for certain custodial account services from which we earn fees.
-A business failure in any FDIC-insured custodial depository bank partner would materially and adversely affect our business.
+We rely on our federally-insured custodial depository partners for certain custodial account services from which we earn fees.
+A business failure in any federally-insured custodial depository partner would materially and adversely affect our business.

-As a non-bank custodian, we rely on our FDIC-insured custodial bank partners to hold and invest our custodial cash assets.
-If any material adverse event were to affect one of our FDIC-insured custodial depository bank partners, including a significant decline in its financial condition, a decline in the quality of its service, loss of deposits, its inability to comply with applicable banking and financial services regulatory requirements, systems failure or its inability to pay us fees, our business, financial condition and results of operations could be materially and adversely affected.
-If we were required to change custodial depository banking partners, we could not accurately predict the success of such change or that the terms of our agreement with a new banking partner would be as favorable to us as our current agreements, especially in light of the consolidation in the banking industry, which has rendered the market for FDIC-insured retail banking services less competitive.
+As a non-bank custodian, we rely on our federally-insured custodial partners to hold our custodial cash assets.
+If any material adverse event were to affect one of our federally-insured custodial depository partners, including a significant decline in its financial condition, a decline in the quality of its service, loss of deposits, its inability to comply with applicable banking and financial services regulatory requirements, systems failure or its inability to pay us fees, our business, financial condition and results of operations could be materially and adversely affected.
+If we were required to change custodial depository partners, we could not accurately predict the success of such change or that the terms of our agreement with a new depository partner would be as favorable to us as our current agreements, especially in light of the consolidation in the banking industry, which has rendered the market for federally-insured retail banking services less competitive.